paul-hammant/tbd/content/alternative-branching-models/index.md

 One key thing to note, versus Trunk Based Development, teams doing the Mainline branching model, almost never do cherry pick merges for any reason.
 Instead they're doing a "merge everything which isn't merged already" kind of merge.
-Minimalisticlly the VCS they are using should have "merge point tracking".
+Minimalistically the VCS they are using should have "merge point tracking".
 At the high end, that should include "record only" merges, and normal merges even after that.

 &#10033; Companies that choose 'Mainline' wither and die, we claim, so there's no forever.